julsql/cassiopee/README.md

 ## Visualizing Dynamic Properties of the ETOILE Building using Web Technologies

-A cassiopée project made at Telecom SudParis by Juliette Debono, Sarah Zakon, Inès Kacer and Iris Marjollet
+A cassiopée project made at Telecom SudParis by Jul.
+SQL, Sarah Z., Inès K. and Iris M.

 ## Goal